Record river flooding begins to recede in Kansas City area

 Conserving water will ease pressure on an upriver wastewater treatment plant where crews were struggling to replace broken pumps submerged by floodwater, the utility said.

-Although testing had shown excessive levels of turbidity, fine particles in the water that can carry bacteria, viruses and parasites, KC Water said late on Saturday that it “had not found any harmful bacterial organisms” in the water, which it said was safe for cooking and bathing.

-Floods were unleashed last week after a “bomb cyclone” storm dumped torrential rains on hundreds of square miles of the snow-covered Plains.
+Floods were unleashed last week after a “bomb cyclone” storm dumped torrential rains on hundreds of square miles (km) of the snow-covered Plains.

 No further precipitation is forecast for the area until midweek, when moderate rainfall is expected, National Weather Service Meteorologist Andrew Orrison said.